icosac/MPDP/README.md

-# Framework to compute multipoint using dynamic programming, even GPU enhanced.
+# Framework to compute multipoint using dynamic programming, also GPU enhanced.

 ## Compile